 Phase 2: Absorption

 One of the main reasons for the fast removal of water that has entered the home is to minimize the damage from absorption.
 The longer water is left to sit the more it will soak into drywall, floors, furniture, etc. It’s important to contact your local experts or Four Seasons Restoration immediately to get the water extraction process started.
 The quicker we get the water out, the sooner it can begin the drying process and minimize damages.

 It’s important to note that removing the free-standing water is only a part of the remediation process.
 The advent of water, especially in a cool, damp area like a basement can start to lead to humidity damage.
 The moisture starts to evaporate which clings into the air in the room.
 In turn, this condensation starts forming high up on walls, in ceiling tiles, or on the paperwork that had no actual contact with the water.
 Four Seasons Restoration again jumps into action with our extra-capacity dehumidifiers that drain the moisture from the air and prevent even more costly repairs.

 Mold can grow in a basement or any area exposed to moisture at any time but that threat is exasperated by the house taking on water.
 Mold is an eyesore that actually makes one’s eyes sore because of allergen properties.
 Attacking mold and mildew early is important because if left to harvest the spores will spread.
 Our team's approach to mitigating the mold includes drying the wet areas and taking the moisture out of the air.
 In some situations, areas of heavy mold growth need to be removed, most often carpet or drywall but our main goal is to always attempt to recover before replacing.
 An important thing about mold and mildew is confinement because the microbial growth will spread if not tended to take appropriate steps.

 Clean gutters and downspouts.

-Know your water main to shut it off in an emergency.
+Know the location of your water main shut-off valve in the case of an emergency.